How to help Surfside building collapse victims

 Here is how you can support them — even from miles away.
 To donate to some of the organizations featured click here or the button below.

-The American Red Cross is helping displaced residents find safe places.
+The American Red Crossis helping displaced residents find safe places.
 The group is also offering emotional and spiritual support to the survivors.
-To donate click here.

 Direct Relief has teamed up with the NBA’s Miami Heat to collect donations helping provide healthcare for survivors and equipment for first responders.

-Greater Miami Jewish Federation is accepting donations to help provide spiritual support and crisis counseling.
+Jewish Community Services of South Florida (JCS) and Greater Miami Jewish Federation are accepting donations to help provide spiritual support and crisis counseling.

 Miami-Dade Fire Rescue is responding to the crisis.
 To report missing loved ones, call 305-614-1819.
 You can also file an online missing persons report.
 Residents who live within the partially collapsed tower are asked to fill out this wellness check form.
 For free bilingual emotional support, call 833-848-1762.